 This post contains affiliate links and I may receive commission if you visit a link and buy something.
 Purchasing via an affiliate link doesn’t cost you any extra, and I only recommend products and services I trust.

 When we had our loft conversion, bedroom storage was a key part of the planning process and something we really had to think about.
-We decided early on that we would only look at ottoman beds for our new bedroom as they offer so much more storage space compared to standard king size beds or super king size bed frames and we knew that organising that ottoman bed storage would be a priority.
+We decided early on that we would only look at ottoman beds for our new bedroom as they offer so much more extra storage space in the base compared to standard king size beds or super king size bed frames and we knew that organising that ottoman bed storage would be a priority.

 Why choose an ottoman bed?

 There are so many different bedroom storage ideas that it’s often hard to know where to start!
 Ottoman storage beds have built in storage that covers the whole area inside the bed frame under the mattress, pretty much from floor to slats.
 Unlike beds with storage drawers, they have a much bigger storage capacity and are perfect for small bedrooms, loft conversion and even a spare room where you might want to store household supplies or belongings.

 Ottoman beds are also nice to look at – with upholstered, leather and wooden options available and most have an integrated headboard too.
 If you have a standard bed without drawers, any kind of underbed storage will end up looking messy or out of place.
 Having built in storage always seems like such a tidier, more practical option.

 What to store in an ottoman bed